daerlnaxe/OsSitter/README.md

 - Doesn't launch immediatly but enable, to let you configure.
 - Almost a generic installer

 !!!
-Warning I don't think there is people interested for the while but wait next release, i need to verify again and again there is no error.
-I made a lot of tests, but just in case...
+Warning I don't have a lot of time to develop but this program run under a production environment more than 1 year and is very helpful.
+I stay in alpha because i have a lot of things to add, and i prefer to warn people juste in case ...

 ## About
  Watch behavior of Operating system